 1 .
 Log yourself into the management console, then click on Bare Metal in the menu on the left.

 2 .
-Click on the name of your Bare Metal server that you want to access, followed by a click on the Remote Access tab on the servers overview page.
+Click on the name of the Bare Metal server that you want to access, followed by a click on the Remote Access tab on the servers overview page.

 3 .
 Validate the conditions of use for the KVM over IP access, check the corresponding box and click on Mange Connection